Get Tech Tips

 How (and Why) to Flow Nitrogen While Brazing

-- REMOVE CORES – When you set up you first need to remove your cores in the inlet and outlet of the brazing path so that you can get full flow with minimum backpressure.
+- REMOVE CORES – When you set up, you first need to remove your cores in the inlet and outlet of the brazing path so that you can get full flow with minimum backpressure.

-- PURGE OUT AIR – Purge nitrogen at fairly high pressure in the direction of the refrigerant flow to help “chase” the air out of the circuit and fill with nitrogen.
+- PURGE OUT AIR – Purge nitrogen at fairly high pressure in the direction of the refrigerant flow to help “chase” the air out of the circuit and fill it with nitrogen.

-- FLOW WITH 2-5 SCFH – Flow with a VERY LOW flow of 2-5 Standard Cubic Feet per Hour of flow which is just a whisper out the end.
+- FLOW WITH 2-5 SCFH – Flow with a VERY LOW flow of 2-5 standard cubic feet per hour of flow, which is just a whisper out the end.

 - DON'T FREAK OUT – The very last joint can be tough on small systems.
-It's OK if you shut off the flow or reduce down to next to nothing for that last joint.
+It's OK if you shut off the flow or reduce it down to next to nothing for that last joint.
 Don't make being “perfect” the enemy of getting started flowing nitrogen while brazing.
-Don't overthink it and stop making excuses for not doing it.
+Don't overthink it, and stop making excuses for not doing it.

 If you follow this process and then pressure test with nitrogen before evacuation, it will go much more smoothly.
 All in all, it can save you time in the process.
 Nitrogen is cheaper than callbacks and early component failure.
 Use it.